RubixML/ML/README.md

 public label(int $index) : mixed
 ```

-Return all of the possible outcomes i.e the unique labels:
+Return all of the possible outcomes i.e. the unique labels:
 ```php
 public possibleOutcomes() : array
 ```